Technical Overview & Methodology

 F(N) Figure of Merit

-A high F(20) indicates a precise fit with low average error.
-A solution with both high M(20) and high F(20) is usually reliable.
+A high F(20) indicates a precise fit with low average angular error.
+A solution with both high M(20) and high F(20) is highly reliable.
+Both F(20) and F(all) are reported in the PDF.

 Space Group Analysis